Ankitt-07/CodeClause-Inter/README.md

 # CodeClause-Inter
-#CodeClause java development intern.
+#CodeClause java development Intern.
+It is a TaskBased Assignment as a Intern.

-task 1 - PDF Splitter
+Task 1 : -  PDF SPLITTER

+TASK 2 :-   TEXT EDITOR